10XGenomics/enclone/README.md

 ___________________________________________________________________________________________________

+## The `enclone` software

 `enclone` is open-source, beta software.
 Binary executables from linux, mac and windows can be directly downloaded from this page, as can sample 10x Genomics datasets.
 And then you're off and running!
 To use `enclone`, you need to know how to run command-line tools.
 This is something that can be learned easily, particularly if you have a friend or colleague who can help you get started.
 You do not need to be able to program, or anything of that sort.

+`enclone` is fast, typically responding in seconds.
+It is intended as an experimental tool.
+You can dynamically change your command line to select specific clonotypes and fields you wish to see.

 `enclone` is part of the [10x Genomics](https://www.10xgenomics.com/) immune profiling toolkit, including